Testing and Assessment Archives | Rice Psychology

 Jotting it Down: How You Can Make Your Note-Taking Skills Stronger

-Consider the following story as it relates to this week’s topic.
 I feel really good about going back to school for my master’s degree.
 It’ll help my career outlook and put me on track to a doctorate.
 But I’m not looking forward to taking lecture notes.
 Homework and tests were always easy for me, but as soon as the professor began lecturing and my pen hit the paper, I’d begin sweating bullets.
 I never knew what to write down!
 I would miss large chunks of information and it made me anxious about upcoming tests.
-I hope to find a way to...
+I hope to find a way to deal with this problem before classes begin.
+Good study notes and...

 Read More